Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - Developed an noise elimination algorithm for block detection integrated with Kalman filter, enhancing the accuracy and robustness of the system and making grabbing success rate as 100%.
 - Implemented the offline RRT\* path planning algorithm on Franka manipulator, resolving challenges of collision with noise data with high operational efficiency.
-- Achieved a record-breaking score for the course.
+- Achieved a record-breaking score for the course with 8 blocks.
 Emerged as the Champion in the GRASP Lab annual competition of 20 teams.
 - The competition is [here](https://www.youtube.com/watch?v=enAke8V9i44).

 <br />